Bacterial growth: Temperature

-Survive under temperatures of 45–80 °C.
+Thrive under temperatures from 45 to more than 100°C.

 Acidity

-Optimal acidity for bacteria tends to be around pH 6.5 to 7.0 with the exception of acidophiles.
+Optimal acidity for bacteria tends to be around pH 6.5 to 7.0 (neutral), those living in lesser pH being acidophiles and higher alkalophiles.
 Some bacteria can change the pH such as by excreting acid resulting in sub-optimal conditions.

 Water activity

 Oxygen

 Bacteria can be aerobes or anaerobes.
 Depending on the degree of oxygen required bacteria can fall into the following classes: